MsDysphoria/Bulk-Replacer/README.md

 ## Description

-Finds keywords across multiple files in their file naming, extension and content and replaces them<br />
+Finds and replaces keywords across multiple files in their file naming, extension and content

 ## Table of Contents
 - [Information](#information)
 - [Installation](#installation)